 Kingdoms Reborn Gameplay

 I can honestly say I haven’t had so much fun playing a game in a long time.
 Kingdoms Reborn is the kind of game that’s hard to pull away from.
-It’s so easy to find yourself lost in the challenges this game presents, where hours go by without even realizing.
+It’s so easy to find yourself lost in the challenges this game presents, where hours go by without even realizing it.

 When you start your map, you’ll need to place your town hall.
 Once you’ve done this, you’ll be presented with some cards to choose from.
 Cards come up in Kingdoms Reborn regularly, giving you the opportunity to purchase new or existing buildings like Pig Farms, Archery Barracks, Forester, and so on.

-Cards cost coin, but can also be sold if you no longer require them.
+Cards cost coins, but can also be sold if you no longer require them.
 You can stack up a certain amount of cards before you’ll have to ditch some to make room for more.
 Once a card is used, you can place the building down in your settlement.
 If you want to place another building down of the same type, you’ll need to wait until the next card selection to see if it appears again.

 There are certain objects you can place down at any time, without the need for a card.
 These include farms, houses, bridges, dirt roads, and storage space.

 To grow your population, you’ll need an immigration building to attract new residents.
-Some of the buildings can be further upgraded to offer perks, such as, increased attractiveness, productivity, etc. You’ll also come across cards that have a global effect, like increased productivity, which you can place in the town hall.
+Some of the buildings can be further upgraded to offer perks, such as increased attractiveness, productivity, etc. You’ll also come across cards that have a global effect, like increased productivity, which you can place in the town hall.

 Building Up Your Settlement